fttlov/JCAdvance/README.md

   Added Split Mode for Joy-Cons and XY-axis swapping for horizontal grip.
 Joy-Con buttons (`SL`, `SR`, `HOME`, `CAPTURE`) can be mapped to a secondary virtual controller.
 When `SplitJoycons = 1` in `config.ini`, the Left Joy-Con acts as Player 1, and the Right acts as Player 2

   ### Gyro Melee Gesture
   A gesture-recognition feature designed primarily for Joy-Cons.
 Swings (straight punch, hook, or hammer motion) can emulate any keyboard key or controller button.
-This lets you perform melee actions in-game without occupying a physical button
+This lets you perform melee actions in-game without occupying a physical button.
+The only practical use for an accelerometer.
+You can also adjust the impact force (G-force).

   ### DualShock Emulation
   Added a feature for Nintendo controllers.
 When enabled, JCAdvance emulates a DirectInput Wireless Controller instead of an Xbox 360 controller.
 This is highly useful for legacy DirectInput games (e.g., older *Need for Speed* titles)